LukeShirnia/out-of-memory/README.md

 There are currently 2 usage methods.

+### Method 1
 The first and most straight foward is simply running the command below:

 ```
 curl -s https://raw.githubusercontent.com/LukeShirnia/out-of-memory-investigation.py/master/oom.py | python
 ```
+### Method 2
 You can also specify a specific log file if you are looking into historical data, or the logs have been rotated.
 Replace `/var/log/messages.1` with the log file you wish to analyse.
 ```
 curl -s https://raw.githubusercontent.com/LukeShirnia/out-of-memory-investigation.py/master/oom.py | python - /var/log/messages.1